oceanprotocol/vscode-extension/metadata/rug-pull-analyzer/README.md

 It aims fetching and analyzing the token pairs characteristics using **Uniswap V2** smart contracts on **Base chain**.
 It inspects various characteristics of the tokens involved in each pair and prints key risk and health indicators.
-The results are saved into a PDF report (`report.pdf`) titled "Uniswap V2 Pairs Characteristics".
+The results are saved into a PDF report (`report.pdf`) titled "Uniswap V2 Pair Characteristics".

 ## 🔍 What the Script Does

 1. Connects to the Base chain via an RPC endpoint.
 2. Interacts with the Uniswap V2 Factory contract.
-3. Randomly selects 10 Uniswap V2 pairs.
+3. Based on the input token address, it finds the corresponding pair backed up by WETH or USDC.
 4. For each pair, it fetches:

    - Pair address